ibm-cloud-docs/Cloudant/faqs/document-version-conflicts-faq.md

 {: #how-know-conflict}
 {: faq}

 You don't know.
-There will be times when you request a document that has a conflict.
+Sometimes you will request a document that has a conflict.
 At those times, {{site.data.keyword.cloudant_short_notm}} returns the document normally, as though no conflict exists.
 However, the version that is returned isn't necessarily the most current version.
-Instead, it's selected based on an internal algorithm, which considers multiple factors.
+Instead, the version is selected based on an internal algorithm that considers multiple factors.
 You must not assume that when documents are returned they're always the most current.

 ## How do I identify a document with a conflict?
 {: #how-identify-document-conflict}
 {: faq}

-If there is a conflict with a document and you try to update it, {{site.data.keyword.cloudant_short_notm}} returns a 409 response.
+If a conflict with a document exists and you try to update it, {{site.data.keyword.cloudant_short_notm}} returns a 409 response.
 If you try to update a document while you're offline, {{site.data.keyword.cloudant_short_notm}} can't check for potential conflicts, and you don't receive a 409 response.

 When this situation happens, it's best to check for document conflicts when you're back online.
 If you need to find document conflicts, use the following example map function: